Crownpeak/best-practices/fredhopper/fhr-salesforce-commerce-cloud/deployment-and-operational-considerations/README.md

 ## [Fredhopper & Salesforce Commerce Cloud Reference Architecture](../README.md)

 # Deployment and Operational Considerations

 This section addresses the essential aspects of deploying and operating your Fredhopper and Salesforce Commerce Cloud (SFCC) integration.
 A well-planned deployment strategy and robust operational procedures are crucial for ensuring the stability, reliability, and performance of your e-commerce search and navigation solution.

-## Environment Setup (Development, Staging, Production)
+## Environment Setup

-Establish separate environments for development, staging, and production.
+Establish separate environments for development, testing, acceptance, and production.
 This ensures that changes are thoroughly tested and validated before being deployed to the live production environment.

 - **Development Environment:**
   - Use a dedicated development environment for coding, testing, and debugging.
   - Populate the development environment with representative data to simulate production scenarios.
-- **Staging Environment:**
+- **Testing and Acceptance Environment(s):**
   - Create a staging environment that mirrors the production environment as closely as possible.
   - Conduct thorough testing, including performance and load testing, in the staging environment.
   - Use the staging environment for user acceptance testing (UAT).
 - **Production Environment:**
   - Deploy only thoroughly tested and validated code to the production environment.
   - Implement a controlled release process to minimize the risk of disruptions.
+  - SFCC editing and live setup is supported.

 ## Monitoring and Logging

 Implement comprehensive monitoring and logging to track the health and performance of your integration.

 - **Monitoring:**